2/10/17 If you're interested Email us and ask to join the beta program and help test out the next version coming in April.

 TIP: It's not possible to have different fonts and font sizes within one text watermark so if you want to do that make two separate text watermarks.

-Produces a watermark of text on a curved path.
+An Arc Text Watermark produces a watermark of text on a curved path.
 Below are all it's settings, more settings then any other watermark.
 The best way to understand these is to experiment and test them out.
 It has more settings then just a 'Text' watermark.
 Those additional settings are described below.

 See explanation of the first text settings Name, Text and Size in Text watermark above.